 The short answer to this question: not really.
 This topic of discussion usually originates from the use of long magazines (greater than 17 round/126mm).
 A bent ejector can occur when the slide is locked to the rear and the magazine is over inserted.
 The potential for over insertion is increased when using magazines that are longer than 126mm as there is no base pad to bottom-out the magazine on the magwell.
 What ends up happening is the magazine "over inserts" past the magazine release and wedges itself into the underside of the ejector.
 The best case scenario is the magazine lightly sticks to the bottom of the ejector and requires a light downward pull to relieve it.
 The worst case scenario is the tip of the ejector gets bent, which then increases drag on the inside of the slide and prohibits the slide from reciprocating freely, leading to stove pipe malfunctions and a myriad of other problems.
 Sometimes a light tap on a bent ejector will restore it to its original condition.
 However, it is critical that the ejector is examined closely after this as microscopic cracks may occur if the utmost care isn't exercised when bending it straight.

 We go to great lengths on the V9 to avoid bent ejectors.
 Our magazine releases have built in stops to prevent over insertion, and we also scallop out of the bottom edge on all V9 ejectors in the event that the over insertion stop fails.
-Our 17 round magazines are also impossible to over insert as the top of the base pad bottoms out on the bottom inside edges of the magwell, which prevents the magazine from shooting up into the underside of the ejector.
 All of this to say: if you insert a magazine (that is larger than 126mm) into a V9 with an unusual amount of force, you are at risk for bending the ejector.
 We aren't saying you have to handle the V9's ejector with kid gloves, quite the contrary.
 What we are saying is to not full send your 141mm or similar magazines into your magwell with strong man level force.

 - I've heard that I should never rack a 1911/wide body 1911 on an empty chamber for fear or ruining my trigger job or damaging my barrel lock up, is this true?